opcua-lads/workshop/README.md

 # LADS workshop - LADS LuminescenceReader &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/opcua-lads/workshop/blob/main/LICENSE) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

-This is the LADS Sample Server in nodejs created for workshops and to help people to get an easy start into how to bild your own OPC-UA LADS Server.
+This is the LADS Sample Server in nodejs created for workshops and to help people to get an easy start into how to build your own LADS OPC UA Server.

 ## Installation